NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 The basic procedure for adding data to DataDock is quite simple.
 You must be [logged in](./logging-in-and-out.html) to the DataDock portal to perform this action.
-You can access the interface to add data either from your Dashboard page by clicking on the `Add Data` button, or by selecting the `Add Data` link from the drop-down list in the page header.
+You can access the interface to add data from your Dashboard page by clicking on the `Add Data` button.

 ### Select File To Import